 Celina Vilas-Boas, of the Hearing Voices Movement Portugal, May 12th 2021

-“There is an apparent consensus that listening to voices other people do not is, of necessity, a problem, synonimous not only with madness, but also violence, that supposed danger justifying the use of all means to suppress them and/or distance the individual from a social life.
-The fact is that these experiences are more common, and quite more diverse than we tend to imagine.
+“There is an apparent consensus that hearing voices other people do not is, of necessity, a problem, synonymous not only with madness but also violence, that supposed danger justifying the use of all means to suppress them and/or distance the individual from a social life.
+The fact is that these experiences are much more common, and far more diverse than we tend to imagine.

 Rita Alcaire, of the Centre for Social Studies of the University of Coimbra, May 26th 2021

-Recent research shows that about 4% of western population has the experience of hearing voices.
-However, when we focus on short or isolated experiences, that percentage grows exponentially, reaching, on some research on specific populations (on college students, for example), values as high as 40 to 80%.
+Recent research shows that about 4% of the Western population has the experience of hearing voices.
+However, when we focus on short or isolated experiences, that percentage grows exponentially, reaching, in some research on specific populations (on college students, for example), values as high as 40 to 80%.

 Nuno Geraldo, of Marionet, August 13th 2021

-And the challenge is to writte without turning a blind eye to the difficulties of those who hear them and without reducing them to some symptom of mental illness.
+And the challenge is to write without turning a blind eye to the difficulties of those who hear them and without reducing them to some symptom of mental illness.
 But rather to open expression spaces for both voices and hearers.
-The difficulty is to find the voices and the words in me that those who hear voices can recognize as their own.
+The difficulty is to find the voices and the words in me that those who hear voices can recognise as their own.

 Rádio Aurora – The Other Voice, October 10th 2021

 Hearing voices, one way or another, is a natural thing, just like having a mental illness… it can happen to anyone.
-We should listen carefully to and believe the people who hear voices.
-We shouldn’t doubt it just because it didn0t happen to us.
+We should listen carefully to the people who hear voices and believe them.
+We shouldn’t doubt it just because it didn’t happen to us.

 Tiago Pires Marques, of the Centre for Social Studies of the University of Coimbra, December 5th 2021

-The Hearing Voices Movement offers a space for listening and sharing experiences, and therefore a “different form of intensive care” closer to a patient’s therapy.
-This movement, with over 30 years’ history, by opening up a sociability space free from the stigma associated with this an other misunderstood experiences, is inspiring of the attitude needed for a more inclusive society.
+The Hearing Voices Movement offers a space for sharing experiences and listening, and therefore a “different form of intensive care” closer to a patient’s therapy.
+This movement, with over 30 years of history, by opening up a sociability space free from the stigma associated with this and other misunderstood experiences, is inspiring the attitude needed for a more inclusive society.

 Mário Montenegro, of Marionet, February 17th 2021

-It is hard, for those who do not hear voices, to put oneself in the shoes of those who do hear them.
-In an attempt to atenuate this difficulty, we tried to aproach that reality, throughout the whole creation process of the play, by listening to and asking questions of those who live with it, and imagining the circumstances in our life-experiences that allow us to realize what that experience might be like.
+It is hard, for those who do not hear voices, to put themselves in the shoes of those who do hear them.
+In an attempt to atenuate this difficulty, we tried to approach that reality, throughout the whole creation process of the play, by listening to and questioning those who live with it, and imagining the circumstances in our life experiences that allow us to realize what that experience might be like.

-- “VOICES”, BY STUDENTS OF THE ARTISTIC STUDIES DEGREE OF THE UNIVERSITY OF COIMBRA
+“VOICES”, BY THE STUDENTS OF ART STUDIES FROM THE UNIVERSITY OF COIMBRA

-Students of Artistic Studies Degree, under the guidance of Mário Montenegro, have publicly presented, on May 19th 2021, their Theatre Workshop exercises in articulation with Marionet’s Hearing Voices project, on the experience of hearing voices, resulting in this “Voices“.
+Students of the Bachelor degree in Art Studies, under the guidance of Mário Montenegro, have publicly presented, on the 19th of May 2021, their Theatre Workshop works in articulation with Marionet’s Hearing Voices project, on the experience of hearing voices, resulting in this “Voices“.